ljonesdesign/INLS161-2021-summer-1/docs/04-data/05-data-database.md

 sidebar_position: 5
 ---

+## Database Theory is Challenging

+It is not likely that you will absorb any of information in [this video on Entity Relationship Design](https://www.youtube.com/watch?v=ZBgXb66Ckz0) without first being exposed to some database examples.
+So that is what we will do today: we will focus on getting the project done.
+You will learn by doing.
+Tomorrow we can go into more depth regarding the bigger picture regarding databases.
+The VLOOKUP function in Excel seems complicated, but compared to SQL, it is pretty easy because it walks you through the steps.
+There is not a help step in SQL.
+You just have to know it, or have a cheat sheet.
+We will use a cheat sheet!

 ## Relative, Absolute, and Mixed References

 Before we discuss the VLOOKUP function, we need to be aware of absolute and relative cell references.
 If you want to learn more: